SolaceLabs/solace-iot-reference-architecture/docs/index.md

 5. Fault tolerant and efficient load balancers
 6. Properly configured firewalls and TLS security

-## Current architecture:
+## Current architecture: *(Bolded texts is yet to be done)*
-1. Centralized Authentication service to offload client authentication, (likely OAUTH2 or OpenId Connect based)
+1.	*Centralized Authentication service to offload client authentication, (likely OAUTH2 or OpenId Connect based)*
-2. Client aware or per client authorization to publish subscribe resources
+2.	*Client aware or per client authorization to publish subscribe resources*
-3. Distributed core VMRs that are scalable and fault tolerant
+3.	*Distributed core VMRs that are scalable and fault tolerant*
-4. Efficient global addressing to enable devices to connect anywhere in the EDGE layer and be reachable by back end services.
+4.	*Efficient* global addressing to enable devices to connect anywhere in the EDGE layer and be reachable by back end services.
-5. Fault tolerant and efficient load balancers
+5.	*Fault tolerant* and efficient load balancers
-6. Properly configured firewalls and TLS security
+6. Properly configured firewalls *and TLS security*

 Creation of this reference architecture is fully automated with minimal manual configuration.

 ## Prerequisites:
 1. AWS account with access to your valid:
-    *.	aws_access_key
+    *	aws_access_key
-    *.	aws_access_secret
+    *	aws_access_secret
 2. Access to the AWS web console in your region, will be used for rest of the setup.

 ## Preparation steps:
-    *.
-Create or identify the access key pair you wish to use.
+1. Create or identify the access key pair you wish to use.

     Get the cloud-init.sh script from here: